A Degeneracy Framework for Scalable Graph Autoencoders: Empirical Analysis

-\paragraph{Large graphs.} Table 2 details \textit{link prediction} results on Google from $17$-core and for all autoencoders variants.
-Also, in Table 3 we display \textit{node clustering} results on Patent, whose ground-truth clusters are six roughly balanced patent categories, reporting performances from all autoencoders variants trained on $15$-core.
-Core numbers were selected according to section 3's tractability criterion.
-Scores are averaged over 10 runs.
+\paragraph{Large Graphs.} Table 2 summarizes \textit{link prediction} results on Google, for all graph AE/VAE variants trained on the $17$-core using our framework.
+Also, in Table 3, we summarize \textit{node clustering} results on Patent.
+Ground-truth clusters are six roughly balanced patent categories.
+We report performances for all graph AE/VAE variants trained on the $15$-core.
+Core numbers were selected according to the tractability criterion of Section 3.
+We average scores over 10 runs.
 Overall, we reach similar conclusions w.r.t. medium-size graphs, both in terms of good performance and of scalability.
-However, comparison with full models on $\mathcal{G}$, i.e. without using our framework, is impossible on these graphs due due to overly large memory requirements.
-We therefore compare performances on several computationally tractable cores (see Annex 2 and 3 for complete tables), illustrating once again the inherent performance/speed trade-off when choosing $k$ and validating previous insights.
+However, comparing our results to models trained on $\mathcal{G}$, i.e., without using our framework, is impossible on these large graphs due to overly large memory requirements.
+We, therefore, compare results to those obtained on several other cores (see Annexes 2 and 3 for complete tables), illustrating once again the inherent performance/speed trade-off when choosing $k$ and validating previous insights.

-\paragraph{Graph AE/VAE variants.} For both tasks, we note that adversarial training from ARGA/ARGVA and Graphite's decoding tend to slightly improve predictions, as well as ChebNet-based models that often stand out in terms of AUC, AP and MI (e.g. a top 95.24 AUC for ChebGAE in Table 2).
-It indicates the relevance of replacing GCN by more complex encoders, which is facilitated by our framework.
+\paragraph{Graph AE/VAE Variants.} For both tasks, we note that models leveraging adversarial training techniques (ARGA/ARVGA), Graphite's decoder, or a ChebNet-based encoder, tend to perform slightly better than others (e.g., a top $95.24\%$ AUC score for ChebGAE in Table 2).
+This indicates the relevance of these approaches on our two tasks.

-\paragraph{Baselines.} Our core variants are competitive w.r.t. baselines.
-They are significantly faster on large graphs while achieving comparable or outperforming performances in most experiments, which emphasizes the interest of scaling graph AE and VAE.
-Futhermore, we specify that 64 dimensions were needed to reach stable performing results on baselines, against 16 for autoencoders.
-This suggests that graph autoencoders are more suitable to encode information in low dimensional embeddings.
-On the other hand, baselines, notably Louvain and node2vec, are better to cluster nodes in Cora and Pubmed ($+10$ points in MI for Louvain on Cora) which questions the global ability of existing graph AE/VAE to identify clusters in a robust way.
+\paragraph{Baselines.} Additionally, our framework is competitive w.r.t. (non-AE/VAE) baselines.
+We are significantly faster on large graphs while achieving comparable or outperforming performances in most experiments, which emphasizes the interest of scaling graph AE/VAE models.
+Furthermore, we specify that 64 dimensions were needed to reach stable results on baselines, against 16 for autoencoders.
+This suggests that graph AE/VAE models are superior when encoding information in a (very) low-dimensional embedding space.
+On the other hand, some baselines, e.g., Louvain and node2vec, cluster nodes from Cora and Pubmed more effectively ($+10$ points in MI for Louvain on Cora), which questions the global ability of existing graph AE/VAE~models~to~identify~clusters.